getify/foi-lang/Foi-Guide.md

 ### Ambient Effects

-A small runtime-designated set of effects -- **`Effect.Sys.Log, Effect.Sys.Random, Effect.Sys.CurrentTime`** -- are exempted from the tracking discipline entirely.
+A small runtime-designated set of effects -- **`Effect.Sys.Log, Effect.Sys.Warn, Effect.Sys.Random, Effect.Sys.CurrentTime`** -- are exempted from the tracking discipline entirely.
 These are **ambient** effects: they need no `:Effects(...)` declaration on the emit-edge function, and the caller doesn't have to install a `~<*` handler for them:

 ```java
 defn greetUser(id) {